Choctaw: History

-Early contact between the Choctaw and Europeans included the French, based on the Gulf Coast and in Louisiana; the English of the Southeast; and Spain in Florida and Louisiana during the colonial era.
-These interactions introduced Choctaw communities to new and extensive social interactions and trade with Europeans, including more formal interactions with the governments of Spain, France, and England.
-These relationships with Europeans were influential in shaping the modern Choctaw people.
-After the United States was formed and its settlers began to move into the Southeast, the Choctaw were among the Five Civilized Tribes, who adopted many of their ways.
-Many Choctaw transitioned to yeoman farming methods and incorporated European Americans and African Americans (as tribal members, prisoners, and slaves) into their society.
+Early contact with Europeans included sustained interactions with the French along the Gulf Coast and in Louisiana, the English in the Southeast, and Spain in Florida and Louisiana.
+These relationships introduced the Choctaw to expanded trade networks and formal diplomatic relations with European governments.
+Such interactions played a significant role in shaping the modern Choctaw people.
+Following the formation of the United States and increasing American settlement in the Southeast, the Choctaw became one of the Five Civilized Tribes, adopting aspects of European-American culture.
+Many Choctaw transitioned to yeoman farming and incorporated European Americans and African Americans into their society as tribal members, prisoners, and enslaved people.

-Most Choctaw allied with the Americans during the American Revolution, War of 1812, and the Red Stick War, most notably at the Battle of New Orleans.
-European Americans considered the Choctaw to be one of the "Five Civilized Tribes" of the Southeast.
-The Choctaw and the United States agreed to a total of nine treaties.
-By the last three, the US gained vast land cessions in the Southeast.
-As part of Indian Removal, despite not having waged war against the United States, the majority of Choctaw were forcibly relocated to Indian Territory from 1831 to 1833.
-The Choctaw government in Indian Territory maintained the tri-union tradition of their homeland by having three governmental districts.
-Each district had its own chief, who together with the town chiefs, sat on the Choctaw National Council.
+Most Choctaw allied with the Americans during the American Revolution, the War of 1812, and the Red Stick War, most notably at the Battle of New Orleans.
+European Americans categorized the Choctaw as one of the "Five Civilized Tribes" of the Southeast.
+The Choctaw and the United States entered into nine treaties, the final three of which resulted in substantial land cessions in the Southeast.
+As part of Indian Removal, and despite not having waged war against the United States, the majority of Choctaw were forcibly relocated to Indian Territory between 1831 and 1833.
+In Indian Territory, the Choctaw government preserved the tri-division structure of their homeland by organizing into three districts.
+Each district had its own chief, who, together with town chiefs, served on the Choctaw National Council.

-Those Choctaw who chose to stay in the state of Mississippi were considered state and U.S. citizens; they were one of the first major non-European ethnic groups to be granted citizenship.
-Article 14 in the 1830 treaty with the Choctaw stated Choctaws may wish to become citizens of the United States under the 14th Article of the Treaty of Dancing Rabbit Creek on all of the combined lands which were consolidated under Article I from all previous treaties between the United States and the Choctaw.
+Choctaw individuals who chose to remain in Mississippi were recognized as state and U.S. citizens, making them among the earliest non-European ethnic groups granted such status.
+Article 14 of the 1830 Treaty of Dancing Rabbit Creek provided a pathway for Choctaw individuals to become U.S. citizens while retaining land holdings consolidated under Article I of previous treaties.